Capital One Rewards Catalog – No Hassle Miles – Travel Rewards

 Capital One Miles Rewards Good for Students

 The Capital One travel rewards can be a great deal for college students.
-Since students buy hundreds of dollars worth of books each year, they can really benefit from the 2 miles per dollar rate provided the campus bookstore is properly categorized.
-To find out, make a small test purchase at the. campus bookstore and then go online to view the transaction.
+Since students buy hundreds of dollars worth of books each year, they can really benefit from the 2 miles per dollar rate, provided the campus bookstore is properly categorized.
+To find out, make a small test purchase at the campus bookstore and then go online to view the transaction.
 If it is listed as a bookstore (or even card shop or novelty shop) then you are in business.
 If not, check out the off-campus bookstore alternative that many college towns have.
 If it is listed in one of the good categories then you can buy your books there.

 Even better, most major university bookstores carry far more than just books, sometimes at bargain prices because of student pricing.
 This is especially true for student edition software.
 Online deal sites go nuts over the prices students can get on things like Microsoft Office or even Windows Vista or Windows XP.
 Each of those purchases can get 2 miles per dollar.